 On February 24, 2010, the Company notified the Depository Trust & Clearing Corporation that the Company exercised its rights to call those certain warrants to purchase shares of Company Common Stock with an exercise price of \$2.00 per share (the "\$2 Warrants") issued pursuant to the Company's underwritten public offering that closed on January 30, 2009.
 Pursuant to Section 3 of the \$2 Warrants, the \$2 Warrants expired in their entirety on March 11, 2010 unless earlier exercised (the "Termination Date") subject to a broker protection on file with Corporate Stock Transfer, the warrant agent.
-The aggregate cash exer cise proceeds from the \$2.00 warrants, if exercised in full, would total \$2,470,000 approximately \$2,335,000 after payment of fees and expenses.
-As of March 12, 2010 we had received proceeds in the amount of \$2,000,000.
+The aggregate cash exercise proceeds from the \$2.00 warrants, if exercised in full, would total \$2,470,000 approximately \$2,335,000 after payment of fees and expenses. [] 0; As of March 12, 2010 we had received proceeds in the amount of \$2,000,000.

-See additional disclosure in Note 16 below regarding certain recent developments related to the Microsoft litigation.
+See additional disclosure in Note 17 below regarding certain recent developments related to the Microsoft litigation.

-Note 16 Litigation
+Note 17 Litigation

 We believe Microsoft Corporation is infringing certain of our patents.
 Accordingly, we commenced a lawsuit against Microsoft on February 15, 2007, the February 2007 lawsuit, by filing a complaint in the United States District Court for the Eastern District of Texas, Tyler Division.
-Pursuant to the complaint, we allege that Microsoft infringes two of our U.S. patents: U.S. Patent No. 6,502,135 B1, entitled "Agile Network Protocol for Secure Communications with Assured System Availability," and U.S. Patent No. 6,839,759 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network Without User Entering Any Cryptographic Information."
+Pursuant to the complaint, we allege that Microsoft infringes two of our U.S. patents U.S. Patent No. 6,502,135 B1, entitled "Agile Network Protocol for Secure Communications with Assured System Availability," and U.S. Patent No. 6,839,759 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network Without User Entering Any Cryptographic Information."
 On April 5, 2007, we filed an amended complaint specifying certain accused products at issue and alleging infringement of a third, recently issued U.S. patent: U.S. Patent No. 7,188,180 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network."
 We are seeking both damages and injunctive relief.
 Microsoft answered the amended complaint and asserted counterclaims against us on May 4, 2007.
 Microsoft counterclaimed for declarations that our patents are not infringed, are invalid and are unenforceable.
-Microsoft's operating system and unified messaging and collaboration applications.
+Microsoft seeks an award of its attorneys' fees and costs.
+We filed a reply to Microsoft's counterclaims on May 24, 2007.
+We have served our infringement contentions directed to certain of Microsoft's system and unified messaging and collaboration applications.
 On March 31, 2008, Microsoft filed a motion to dismiss for lack of standing, which was denied by the court pursuant to an order dated June 3, 2008.
 Also pursuant to that court decision, on June 10, 2008, SAIC joined us in our lawsuit as a plaintiff.
-On November 19, 2008, the court granted our motion to amend our infringement contentions, permitting us to provide increased specificity and citations to Microsoft's course relief.
-Server 2003, Server 2008, Live Communication Server, Office Communication Server and Office Communicator.
+On November 19, 2008, the court granted our motion to amend our infringement contentions, permitting us to provide increased specificity and citations to Microsoft's proprietary documents and Source code to support our infringement case against Microsoft's accused products, including, among